High-availability Seamless Redundancy

 CDP and LLDP for HSR

 HSR supports the Cisco Discovery Protocol (CDP) and Link Layer Discovery Protocol (LLDP).
 CDP and LLDP are Layer 2 neighbor discovery protocols.
 Both CDP and LLDP can provide information about nodes directly connected to the device.
-They also provide additional information such as the local and remote interface and device names.
+They also provide additional information, including the local and remote interface names and device names.

 When CDP or LLDP is enabled, you can use the CDP or LLDP information to find the adjacent nodes on an HSR ring and their status.
-You can then use the neighbor information from each node to determine the complete HSR network topology and debug and locate ring faults.
+You can use the neighbor information from each node to determine the complete HSR network topology.
+Additionally, you can debug and locate ring faults.

 CDP and LLDP are configured on physical interfaces only.